eniewold/homey-marstek-connector/README.md

 ## Requirements

-This app requires Homey, a Marstek Venus battery system, both connected to the same network with enabled local API on the Marstek Venus battery system (see below).
+This app requires Homey and a Marstek Venus battery system.

+- When using the **local API driver** the Homey and battery must be connected to the same network with the local API enabled (see below).
 Auto-detection of Marstek Venus batteries is supported on the same local network and when IP range is 192.168.x.y; it will search within the last octet (y) from 1 to 254.
+- When using the **cloud driver** you need an active Marstek cloud account.
+During pairing Homey will ask for the username and password to authenticate with the Marstek cloud service.

+### Cloud driver pairing

+Choose the “Marstek Venus (Cloud)” device during pairing, sign in with your Marstek cloud credentials and select the site/device you want to add.
+Credentials are securely stored in the device store and used solely for refreshing the battery statistics from the Marstek cloud endpoints.

 ### Enable Local API